lakenen/grunt-box-view/README.md

 ## The "boxview-upload" task

+> Upload a document to the View API

 ### Overview
 In your project's Gruntfile, add a section named `boxview-upload` to the data object passed into `grunt.initConfig()`.